Dumpster rental rates are not written in stone.

 You can sometimes get a lower-than-advertised price on a single-day dumpster rental if you do a little negotiation upfront.

 With this information in hand, you can try to chip away at one or more of the cost factors to save on dumpster rental costs.

 Here’s what goes into that quoted price:

-- Fuel costs.
-This expense is significant, especially when the roll-off truck has a long drive to/from your location.
+- Fuel Costs: This expense is significant, especially when the roll-off truck has a long drive to/from your location.

-- Overhead costs.
-This includes but is not limited to employee wages, equipment maintenance/investment, licensing/government compliance, and general business expenses.
+- Overhead Costs: This includes but is not limited to employee wages, equipment maintenance/investment, licensing/government compliance, and general business expenses.

-- Profit margin.
-The portion of the rental fee left over after all business expenses are paid.
+- Profit Margin: The portion of the rental fee left over after all business expenses are paid.

 A discount of $25 to $50 should be considered more than fair in most markets.
 Don’t expect a $75 or $100+ discount simply for shortening the rental period.

-There may be some circumstances where a single-day rental is more beneficial for the dumpster company, and this could mean a discount for you.
+However, there may be some circumstances where a single-day rental is more beneficial for the dumpster company and this could mean a discount for you.

-Smaller, locally-owned dumpster rental providers generally have smaller inventories of containers.
-It’s beneficial to them if the drop-off/pick-up turnaround is as quick as possible.
+Smaller, locally-owned dumpster rental providers generally have smaller inventories of containers which makes it beneficial to them if the drop-off/pick-up turnaround is as quick as possible.

 Larger waste haulers with massive inventories of containers (e.g. Waste Management) don’t have to worry as much about running low on container selection, so they may not be as willing to dish out a deal on a single-day rental.

-Tip #2: Rent midweek
+Tip #2: Rent Midweek

 Rental companies tend to be less busy on Tuesdays and Wednesdays, so you may be able to get a deal by renting midweek.

 By booking a Tuesday or Wednesday drop-off—and pick-up the following day—you give the rental company assurance that they’ll have that container back in stock for the weekend rush.

-Fuel costs are a major expense for dumpster rental companies, so anytime you can point out a fuel savings, their ears are sure to perk up.
+Fuel costs are a major expense for dumpster rental companies, so anytime you can point out fuel savings, their ears are sure to perk up.

 It’s not uncommon for dumpster companies to offer rates based on proximity to their yard or the nearest landfill.

-The bottom line in trying to save on dumpster rental costs is to offer some sort of value, whether it be renting midweek instead of the weekend, leveraging your location to point out a fuel savings, or something else.
+The bottom line in trying to save on dumpster rental costs is to offer some sort of value, whether it be renting midweek instead of the weekend, leveraging your location to point out fuel savings, or something else.